Victorian Certificate of Education: 2022 Specialist Mathematics Exam 2

 A report into the VCAA's VCE examination setting policies, processes and procedures (commissioned by the Education Minister Ben Carroll) by the former head of the NSW Education Standards Authority, Dr John Bennett, was handed to the Victorian government in March 2024 and made public on 23 March 2024.
 The Bennett Report substantiated the allegations of significant and serious errors in the 2022 Specialist Mathematics exams.
 This contradicted previous claims by the VCAA and an earlier review (commissioned by the VCAA) by Deloitte that there were no serious errors in these exams.
 The Department of Education has not yet released the review by Deloitte, which is currently the subject of several Freedom of Information requests and appeals of a decision to refuse access.

 The Bennett Report makes 6 high-level recommendations, each with associated actions.
 One of the recommendations is that the VCAA work with mathematics and science academics when drafting and proofreading exams, to improve quality control before the tests end up on students' desks.
 Education Minister Ben Carroll has stated that all the recommendations of the Bennett Report will be accepted.

 On 2 May 2024 the VCAA published amended copies of the Specialist Mathematics Examinations 1 and 2 and examination reports.
 Four questions containing serious mathematical errors (which the VCAA had previously denied existed on multiple occasions) were redacted.
 An amended copy of the 2022 Mathematical Methods Exam 2 and Examination Report was also published, with the redaction of a question containing a serious mathematical error.

 The VCAA has made no official comment on the 'human cost' of these exam errors and whether teachers and academics who were ignored when they repeatedly alerted the VCAA of these errors should now receive an apology.
 The VCAA has not said what it has done to identify and compensate students who may have been disadvantaged (for example, by missing out on scholarships, Premier's Awards, or a higher University offer) by these errors and the incorrect grading of these exams as a result of the errors.

 Allegations of other mathematical errors

-The public submission (Parliamentary Inquiry) also alleges errors on many other VCE mathematics exams over a twenty year period (reported in the Herald-Sun 7 September 2023 front page and page 7 "Maths exams don't add up") (Mistake-riddled VCE exams robbing students)), including:
+The public submission (Parliamentary Inquiry) also alleges errors on many other VCE mathematics exams over a twenty year period, including: